Alexandria Mother and Daughter Author Children’s Book Series Aimed at Teaching Disability Awareness

 Elliott credits MoD for helping to improve Naevia’s health after birth.
 The dedicated mother is very active with the nonprofit as a mission mom and coordinator of the local sorority.

-The plan is to publish with Archway, a subsidiary of Simon & Schuster.
+The series is published by Archway Publishing, a subsidiary of Simon & Schuster.
 The company assists self-publishing authors with their goals and gets copies to major retailers.